zackees/isolated-environment/README.md

 done right the first time, you will get a cpu-only version of pytorch which is tricky to remove from the `site-packages` directory, requiring the developer to `pip uninstall` all packages using `pytorch` and then purge the `pip` cache.

-This is a real world example of how I was able to purge the cpu-pytorch from Windows, which took me a lot of trial and error to figure out:
+This is a real world example of how I was able to purge the cpu-pytorch from Windows, which took me a lot of trial and error to figure out.

+*Without this library, you would have to do something like this to purge cpu-pytorch from the global `site-packages`*

 ```python
     uninstall = [